-Advanced Research Methods in Psychology 0.5 unit Prerequisites: PSYC 2209, 3370, an additional 1.5 units of PSYC at the 2000 level or above and permission of the department
+Advanced Research Methods in Psychology 0.5 unit Prerequisites: PSYC 2209, 3370, and an additional 1.5 units of PSYC at the 2000 level or above

 An introduction to advanced research methods.
 Topics will include experimental design, statistical analysis, and reporting of results.
 At the end, the student is expected to have designed an independent experiment, submitted a written proposal, and presented the project at a departmental student conference.
-Note: Students who have received credit for PSYC 2210 may not take this course for credit.
-Laboratory required (3 hours/week)